home / other / favourites: OtherPower TreeHugger Solar John BusinessGreen Renewable Energy World Energy Blog BBC Green Room

 There are major aspects of my business not covered by this zero-carbon plan:

-My typical client visit is a round-trip of ~32 miles by train across London (overground and underground) which produces ~3.2kgCO2, equivalent to maybe 7kWh of grid electricity.
+My typical client visit is a round-trip of ~27 miles by electrified train across London (overground and underground) which produces ~2.7kgCO2, equivalent to ~5kWh of grid electricity.
 Interestingly this is close to what I might expect if I actually drove an electric car to and fro since these forms of transport are both efficient (less than a third of the kgCO2 per mile of a petrol (ICE) car).

-As of the end of January 2008 I have 5 off-site Internet servers: London (UK), Altanta (US), Bombay/Mumbai (IN), Beijing (CN), Sydney (AU).
-I assume that each server uses ~2kWh/day for a total of 10kWh/day.
-I have already discontinued use of one server to trim load (I had 6 off-site), and I could attempt to upgrade to machines with a lower power consumption.
+As of the end of April 2009 I have 4 off-site Internet servers: London (UK), Atlanta (US), Bombay/Mumbai (IN), Sydney (AU).
+I assume that each server uses ~2kWh/day (albeit with different kgCO2/kWh).
+I have discontinued use of two servers to trim load (I had 6 off-site), and I could attempt to upgrade to machines with a lower power consumption.
 I attempt to moderate consumption during local grid demand peaks to reduce CO2 intensity for some of the servers already.
-One way to cut CO2 from my off-site servers would be to site them in RE-powered data-centres where available.
-If I could pay to move a couple of South African families' DHW systems from electricity to solar thermal, that might save ~2.6MWh/year of electricity each, and even just one would be equivalent to most of the electricity used by my off-site Web servers, and would displace a lot of CO2 generation from coal (going by Eskom figures 2008/02/11).
-As of 2008/02/11 I wrote to an electricity generation company in New South Wales asking if it ran or knew of any local schemes where I could (for example) contribute capital to install extra solar PV panels to feed power into the grid to match my servers' consumption: the prompt and polite answer was essentially "no".
+Another way to cut CO2 from my off-site servers would be to site them in RE-powered data-centres where available.
+If I could pay to move a couple of South African families' DHW systems from electricity to solar thermal, that might save ~2.6MWh/year of electricity each, and even just one would be equivalent to most of the electricity used by my off-site Web servers, and would displace a lot of CO2 generation from coal (going by Eskom figures 2008-02-11).
+As of 2008-02-11 I wrote to an electricity generation company in New South Wales asking if it ran or knew of any local schemes where I could (for example) contribute capital to install extra solar PV panels to feed power into the grid to match my servers' consumption: the prompt and polite answer was essentially "no".

 Probably in terms of CO2 produced to support on-site energy use, we would meet the "Merton Rule" with this modest 1kWp scheme.